5 Big Advantages of Becoming an Occupational Therapy Assistant

 Throughout every community, there are people who have difficulty with life's basic tasks.
 Some of them were born with disabilities, and others have limitations as a result of aging, injury, or illness.
 But they all deserve the chance to achieve greater independence and fuller enjoyment of their lives.

 The numbers are striking.
 For example, roughly 15 percent of children in America between the ages of three and 17 have at least one developmental disability like autism or cerebral palsy.
-And about 20 percent of U.S. adults suffer from arthritis, which can make everyday physical activities difficult or even impossible.*
+And more than 25 percent of U.S. adults suffer from arthritis, which can make everyday physical activities difficult or even impossible.1

 Of course, the full range of other challenges that can affect people's lives in this way is extensive.
 It includes everything from Alzheimer's disease to vision impairment to repetitive motion injuries to brain and spinal cord injuries to mental disorders.

 That's why occupational therapy (OT) matters.
 This area of healthcare focuses on helping people develop or regain common abilities that are necessary for everyday learning, working, or living.
 And for those who provide that assistance, it is a field that can generate a lot of professional and personal benefits such as:

 1. An Abundant Variety of Possible Job Settings and Career Opportunities

 One of the great things about becoming a certified occupational therapy assistant (COTA) is that the field offers a lot of diversity.
 As a result, you can pursue the opportunities that most align with your particular interests.

 For instance, consider that wherever occupational therapists are found, you're also likely to find assistants.
 That means, as a COTA, you might have the chance to work in: